-OVERVIEW: The Dallas Foundation funds a wide variety of nonprofit causes in the city of Dallas and Dallas County.
-Most foundation grants are between $10,000 and $50,000.
+OVERVIEW: The Dallas Foundation funds a wide variety of nonprofit causes in the city of Dallas and Dallas County, especially early learning, social services, and healthcare.

 FUNDING AREAS: Arts, critical needs, animal welfare, older adults & aging, low-income children & adults, abused & neglected children, disabled children, blind and deaf children, children with debilitating diseases, African-American citizens, education, social services, religion, health, civic/public benefit

-IP TAKE: Although a majority of the Dallas Foundation’s funds are donor-advised, there are still quite a few field-of-interest funds and community impact funds that accept unsolicited grant requests.
-All grants stay within Dallas County, so this is a great funder for local nonprofits to get familiar with.
-The bulk of funding has been going toward education, and nonprofits need to go through the Community Impact Fund for education requests.
+IP TAKE: The bulk of funding has been going toward education, and nonprofits need to go through the Community Impact Fund for education requests.

 PROFILE: Established in 1929, the Dallas Foundation is the oldest community foundation in Texas.
 It works with local donors to serve nonprofits throughout North Texas through donor-advised, designated, field-of-interest, agency endowment, scholarship, and community impact funds.
 There are at least 587 funds at the Dallas Foundation, most of which are donor-advised funds, with far fewer being field-of-interest funds.
 The foundation aims to “serve as a resource, leader, and catalyst for philanthropy by providing donors with flexible means of making gifts to charitable causes that enhance our community.”
 Major grantmaking areas of interest are early learning, social services, and healthcare.